-United Nations Educational, Scientific and Cultural Organization(UNESCO) is a specialized agency of the United Nations system which is responsible for coordinating international cooperation in education, science, culture and communication.
-The main objective of UNESCO is to contribute to peace, sustainable development and security in the world by promoting collaboration among nations.
+United Nations Educational, Scientific and Cultural Organization(UNESCO) is a specialized agency of the United Nations system, responsible for coordinating international cooperation in the field of education, culture, natural science, social and human science, and communication and information.
+The main objective of UNESCO is to contribute to world peace, sustainable development, and security by promoting collaboration among nations.

-According to the feasibility study report on the establishment of the centre, the value and the role of the centre is as below:
+According to the feasibility study report on the establishment of the centre, the value and the role of ICM is as below:

-Establishment of ICM will bring about rather unique focus and specialized knowledge that will result in effective educational impact through martial arts.
+The establishment of ICM will bring about a rather unique focus and specialized knowledge that will result in effective educational impact through martial arts.
 Such impact includes promotion of peace and establishment of non-violence, respect towards oneself and others, self-control, fair competition, resilience, and respect for cultural diversity.